 - Furthermore, you shouldn’t store or eat food in welding areas.
 When the fume and other particulates settle down, they will land on the food.

-- Finally, your working clothes will absorb a part of the welding pollution.
+- Finally, your working clothes will absorb a part of the pollution.
 You should avoid mixing or washing them with the rest of your clothes.

 Work practice control is not very efficient because many welders focus on the actual welding rather than keeping safe working practices.